centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 ---
 template: overrides/blog_base.html
-title: Scaling WebSocket in Go
+title: Scaling WebSocket in Go and beyond
+description: Several tips to write scalable WebSocket servers with Go language and beyond.
-og_title: Scaling WebSocket in Go
+og_title: Scaling WebSocket in Go and beyond
 og_image: https://i.imgur.com/QOJ1M9a.png
+og_image_width: 2000
+og_image_height: 1000
 ---

 # Scaling WebSocket in Go and beyond

 ![gopher-broker](https://i.imgur.com/QOJ1M9a.png)

-I believe that in 2020 WebSocket is still an entertaining technology which is still not well-known and understood like HTTP.
+I believe that in 2020 WebSocket is still an entertaining technology which is not so well-known and understood like HTTP.

-In this blog post I'd like to tell about state of WebSocket in Go language ecosystem, and a way we could write a scalable WebSocket servers.
+In this blog post I'd like to tell about state of WebSocket in Go language ecosystem, and a way we could write scalable WebSocket servers.
 Most advices here are generic enough and can be easily approximated to other programming languages.
 We won't talk a lot about WebSocket transport pros and cons – there will be links to other resources on this topic.
 So if you are interested in WebSocket and messaging technologies (especially real-time messaging) - keep on reading.

 If you don't know what WebSocket is – here is a couple of curious links to read: